 Thus, all the conventional dimensions of the world present to us in a deceptive way, as something alien and distant, the realization of all that is our fundamental nature and destiny, and the beautiful expressions of what is truly human and touches all aspects of our individual, family and community lives.
 In Lex Nur’s words:

 “There has always been a consensus in spirit that recognizes the elevation of consciousness as the fundamental human task; a gaze that witnesses the present of each instant beyond the limited images projected by a confined perception.”
-Lex Nur Hixon
+Lex Hixon

 Today is a very cloudy autumn day, yet without any electric lights, I’m able to read and write.
 The sun, which is not even visible to my eyes, is still providing me with enough light so I can function in all sorts of ways.
 Similarly, all the activities of human life are made possible by the light shed abundantly by Reality Itself.
 All our intellectual efforts, all our science, all our ethical commitments are made possible only by this spiritual light.
 In that sense, you can say that everyone in the world is experiencing some of this enlightenment.